hackolade/docs/Studio/v4x.md

 # v4.x

+New features in v4.3.22 \[21-May-2021\]

+\- Reverse-Engineering object picker dialog: added horizontal scrollbar for long file structures and names in cloud storage

+\- Reverse-Engineering object picker dialog: added support for periods in file names

+\- DDL reverse-engineering: added support for comment constraints on foreign key relationships (PostgreSQL and Redshift only, as not supported in other dialects)

+\- Confluent Schema Registry reverse-engineering: added conflict resolution dialog

+\- Cloud storage reverse-engineering of JSON documents: added possibility to combine schemas

+\- JSON Schema reverse-engineering: added tolerance for illegal trailing commas

+&nbsp;

+New features in v4.3.21 \[14-May-2021\]

+\- References: added possibility to reference internal definitions of external models and JSON Schema

+\- Cassandra/ScyllaDB: added handling of table option identifier values and comments in reverse-engineering of .cql files

+\- Amazon Web Services: added optional sessionToken connection for AWS data sources (DynamoDB, Glue Data Catalog, EventBridge Schema Registry, S3 for Avro and Parquet)

+&nbsp;

 New features in v4.3.20 \[07-May-2021\]

+\- Confluent Schema Registry: added support for Subject Name Strategy choices, and schema type -key/-value

 \- Confluent Schema Registry: extended possibility to fetch more than 100 subjects

+\- MariaDB: sample rows during reverse-engineering only if table is suspected to contain JSON in LONGTEXT column(s)

 \- OpenAPI: added ability to export components.schemas to JSON Schema&nbsp;

 \- Swagger: added ability to export definitions to JSON Schema&nbsp;

+\- Snowflake: sample rows during reverse-engineering only if table is suspected to contain JSON in VARIANT column(s)

+\- SQL Server/Azure SQL: sample rows during reverse-engineering only if table is suspected to contain JSON in (N)VARCHAR(4000) column(s)

 \- Synapse: awareness of serverless SQL pool and its restrictions

+\- Synapse: sample rows during reverse-engineering only if table is suspected to contain JSON in (N)VARCHAR(4000) column(s)

 &nbsp;